About Us|Contact Us|Media Centre|News|Careers|Blog|Client Area

 Each year the USCIS monitors the number of temporary and permanent visas issued to migrants, classed as Non-immigrant or Immigrant Visas respectively.

-If you are a tourist travelling to America for a period no longer than 3 months and you are from a country that participates in the Visa Waiver Program with America, you will not be required to obtain a visa.
+If you are a tourist travelling to America for a period no longer than 3 months and you are from a country that participates in the Visa Waiver Program with America, you must apply online for an ESTA visa.

 The American Embassy in London is the chief representative of the American Government in the United Kingdom.
 The Immigrant Visa Unit at the Embassy is responsible for the final processing of Immigrant Visa applications for residents of Great Britain and Northern Ireland.